How do I fill small holes or cracks in walls?

 π οΈ Wood filler (solvent-based or water-based), putty knife or flexible scraper, 150 and 220-grit sandpaper, sanding block, tack cloth, primer, paint or stain

-π οΈ Lightweight spackling paste, flexible putty knife (1.5" or 3"), 220-grit sandpaper or sanding sponge, damp cloth, primer, paint
+π οΈ Spackling compound, flexible putty knife (1.5β3 inch), 220-grit sandpaper, sanding block, damp cloth, primer, matching wall paint